September 14, 1921- October 21, 2011

 With pilot’s license in hand, a hopeful Mildred applied for the program.
 Later, she received an official letter signed by Jackie Cochran, WASP Commander, stating that: “The US Government does not have plans at this time to include Negro female pilots in the WASP.”
 She was very disappointed that she was not able to fly in the program.

-It wasn’t until she was 70 years old that she finally received a letter inducting her into the program.
+It wasn’t until she was 70 years old that she finally received a letter recognizing her retroactively as a WASP.

 By then, Mildred had her business degree and well over 100 hours of flying.
 She was named “Miss Tuskegee Army Flying School” by the airfield newsletter, and Anderson ranked her among his best pilots.